Madagascar EITI 2020 work plan.

-Companies pay taxes both at the central and local levels, where they operate.
-In the Tamatave and Fort Dauphin municipalities, for example, mining companies were the largest taxpayers.
-Citizens in these municipalities are given a say in how revenues from their natural resources are used through participatory budgeting.
-This allows the population to have a say in how to allocate revenues from mining activities.
-These funds were used to pay salaries of the local staff at the commune, and infrastructure developments for the local communities (construction of schools, road repairs and water).
+Companies pay taxes both at the central and local levels.
+In the Tamatave and Fort Dauphin municipalities, for example, mining companies are the largest taxpayers.
+EITI data about effective transfers to local governments has been used by citizens through participatory budgeting, to have a say in how mining revenues are allocated.
+The 2013 EITI Report for example showed that these funds were used to pay salaries of the local staff at the commune and finance infrastructure developments for local communities, such as schools, road repairs and water supply.

 The EITI encourages multi-stakeholder groups to explore innovative approaches to make the EITI more relevant and useful.

-EITI process has influenced the government’s decisions to implement reforms in the management of the gold sector.
+EITI reporting has influenced the government’s decision to implement reforms to formalise the gold sector and increase government revenues.

 Citizens in the municipalities, where mining activities take place, are given a say in how revenues from their natural resources are used through participatory budgeting.